 Looking for a book that takes you from picking up a hook for the first time to reading patterns and charts to make your own handmade crochet wardrobe?
 You have just found it.

 This is the book for beginners that we always wanted to write.
 It’s the one we wish we could have learnt from.
 Between the two of us we’ve taught hundreds of people to crochet in classes up and down the UK (and abroad).
 The more you teach beginners the more you see the different areas that people struggle with and which simple tips can be shared to overcome them.
 We wanted this book to give you the same feeling of being in class, to give you the same level of information imparted in a friendly way, to distil all the teaching experience we’ve gained.
-It is spiral bound so it lays nice and flat while you work and makes it easy to flip back and forth between the various bits of information you might need.
 We want this book to give you the best start possible.

 As makers and designers we have always been more interested in things to wear than things for the home.
 And it is fair to say that we get very frustrated with some of the useless items that beginners get